binhe-lab/C037-Cand-auris-adhesin/02-case-studies/analysis/blast/README.md

     python extract_fasta_gz.py Cand_auris_five_strains_protein.faa.gz list-Cauris-five-strains-homologs-blast.txt cauris-five-strains-homologs.fasta
     cd ../../Cauris-polymorphism; ln -s ../../blast/Cauris-strains/cauris-five-strains-homologs.fasta ./
     ```

-_Discussion (2021-04-03 [HB])_

-I subsequently did more blastp search to figure out why I'm missing the 8th member of the family in the clade IV strain B11221.
-I found several relevant things:

-1. If I use B9J08_004098's PF11765 domain (11-326) as query and blast the B11221 translated CDS (or protein) database, I could recover the seven identified previously and also three more hits.
-Two of them have very short alignment length (less than 50 amino acids), but a third one has 146 amino acids aligned, with ~20.5% identity.
-I then looked up this sequence in the ref_protein database by its ID (XP_028890323) and found it to be only 177 amino acids long.
-I did follow the link and found the corresponding gene (NW_021640165) and it appears to be a complete CDS with a stop codon.
-So it's still unclear why I only found 7 members in the B11221 genome, even though the latest Muñoz et al 2021 Genetics paper showed 8 (Figure 6).

 ## 2020-10-20 [HB] Correct GRYC mistakes
 During a discussion Rachel pointed out that the domain architecture figure showed a few sequences that are shorter than 500 a.a.
 I doubled checked and found that there are two of them.
 One is from _N. delphensis_ and in my notes I explained the reason why I included it, because it is a "partial CDS".
 The other is from _N. bracarensis_.
 It turned out that the length of the protein in the blast hit table is incorrect.
 I manually edited that file and most likely introduced the error in the process.
 So I just removed the latter in the new `XP_028889033_homologs_combine.fasta`.
 Also, I noticed that I included one sequence from _C. auris_ strain B8441, making _C. auris_ the only species with more than one strain represented in the homologs list.
 Moreover, I didn't systematically include _all_ hits from B8441.
 So I decided to remove that.
 Lastly, I decided to include CAGL0L00227g, which was originally excluded because query coverage of this hit was 47%, below the 50% cutoff I set.
 However, upon further looking, I found this sequence interesting as it is very long (~3kb, similar to the query) and has extremely high Serine content.
 Thus I decided to include it to demonstrate the evolution of this protein family in _C. glabrata_.